heroku/x/dynoid/README.md

 In the case that you want to verify a token outside of an [http.Handler][handler] you can leverage the [Verifier](<#Verifier>) directly.

+### HTTP Middleware

+The [dynoid/middleware](<#middleware>) package provides several `net/http` middleware that validate incoming requests are authenticated and adds the parsed token to the request context to be used further down the stack.

 ## Testing and Local Development